AUCTION MONTHLY BASEBALL CARDS

 Some of the earliest monthly baseball card auction magazines emerged in the mid-1980s as the hobby began to take off.
 Pioneer publications like Sports Collectors Digest and Baseball Card Trader featured auctions exclusively for sports cards and memorabilia.
 Collectors could browse the latest listings and place bids, communicating by mail.
 This print format helped connect collectors across long distances before the internet.
 Some of the most prominent early auction companies to utilize these magazines included Mile High Card Co, Brian Zimmer Auctions, and Robert Edward Auctions.

-Read also: OLD BASEBALL BASKETBALL AND FOOTBALL CARDS
+Read also: SP BASEBALL CARDS

 As the values of vintage cards from the 1950s and 1960s exploded in the late 80s, these monthly auctions became essential viewing for anyone serious about collecting and investing in the hobby.
 Collectors could watch key vintage rookies, stars, and oddball tobacco issues change hands each month.
 The auctions fueled greater interest in condition-graded holders like PSA and SGC as well.
 By the early 1990s, dedicated auction-only magazines entered the scene, like Auction Access and Sports Market Report.